wilbooorn/prepwork/code-of-conduct.md

 **Job Search Curriculum Strikes.**  After the conclusion of the 9-week coding curriculum, you will enter the job search curriculum.
 Your coding curriculum strikes will be nullified at this time, and you will become accountable to the job search strike system until you either find a job, or 1 year has passed.

-Strike-worthy offenses during the job search curriculum include (but are not limited to) failure to respond to emails from your career coach, missing roll call, missing deadlines set by your career coach, and moving out of the job search area (SF or NYC) without the approval of your coach.
-Your strike count will reduce by 1 strike each week during the job search curriculum; accruing 5 strikes is grounds for App Academy to change your tuition model to a flat-rate $18,000 rather than 18% of your first year's salary.
+Strike-worthy offenses during the job search curriculum include (but are not limited to) failure to respond to emails from your career coach, missing roll call, missing deadlines set by your career coach, and leaving the job search area (SF or NYC) without the approval of your coach.
+Your strike count will reduce by 1 strike each week during the job search curriculum; accruing 5 strikes is grounds for App Academy to change your tuition model to a flat-rate fee of $18,000 rather than 18% of your first year's salary.

 ## Principle #2: Respect for Others